chordee/mcp-server-shotgrid/README.md

   - `--client-id` (OAuth2 client ID)
   - `--client-secret` (OAuth2 client secret)
 - Extend or customize the tools in `main.py` as needed for your workflow.
+- The ShotGrid REST API logic is implemented in `shotgrid_rest.py`.

 ## License